gerph/riscos-presenter/rougol/talk.md

 FIXME: Include a link to where you can find more information.

 Create _pyromaniac.riscos.online_ as a resource for this?

 ---
+# Conclusion
+## Am I happy?

+You can make whatever judgements you like!

+---
 template: section-title